democratic-csi/democratic-csi/README.md

 }
 EOF
 ```
-&emsp;&emsp;Enable the `multipath-tools` service and restart to load the configuration:
+Enable the `multipath-tools` service and restart to load the configuration:
 ```
 sudo systemctl enable multipath-tools && sudo service multipath-tools restart
 ```
-&emsp;&emsp;Ensure that `open-iscsi` and `multipath-tools` are enabled and running:
+Ensure that `open-iscsi` and `multipath-tools` are enabled and running:
 ```
 sudo systemctl status multipath-tools sudo systemctl enable open-iscsi.service